Change Point Estimation in a Dynamic Stochastic Block Model: Introduction

 \section{Introduction}

-The modeling and analysis of network data has attracted the attention of multiple scientific communities, due to their ubiquitous presence in many application domains; see \cite{newman2006structure}, \cite{kolaczyk2014statistical}, \cite{crane2018probabilistic} and references therein.
+The modeling and analysis of network data have attracted the attention of multiple scientific communities, due to their ubiquitous presence in many application domains; see \cite{newman2006structure}, \cite{kolaczyk2014statistical}, \cite{crane2018probabilistic} and references therein.
 A popular and widely used statistical model for network data is the Stochastic Block Model (SBM) introduced in \cite{HLL1983}.
 It is a special case of a random graph model, where the nodes are partitioned into $K$ disjoint groups (communities) and the edges between them are drawn independently with probabilities that only depend on the community membership of the nodes.
 This leads to a significant reduction in the dimension of the parameter space, from $\mathcal{O}(m^2)$ for the random graph model, with $m$ being the number of nodes in the network, to $\mathcal{O}(K^2)$ ($K<<m$).

-There has been a lot of technical work on the SBM, including (i) estimation of the underlying community structure and the corresponding community connection probabilities, e.g. \cite{C2014,J2015,J2016,LR2015,RCY2011,SB2015,ZLZ2012}; (ii) establishing the minimax rate for estimating the SBM parameters - e.g. \cite{G2015rate,K2017}- and the community structure - e.g. \cite{ZZ2016,GMZZ2015}- under the assumption that the assignment problem of nodes to communities can be solved {\em exactly}.
-However, the latter problem is computationally NP-hard and hence estimates of the community structure and connection probabilities based on easy to compute procedures compromise the minimax rate - see \cite{ZLZ2015}.
+There has been a lot of technical work on the SBM, including (i) estimation of the underlying community structure and the corresponding community connection probabilities, for examples \cite{C2014,J2015,J2016,LR2015,RCY2011,SB2015,ZLZ2012}; (ii) establishing the minimax rate for estimating the SBM parameters---for examples \cite{G2015rate,K2017}---and the community structure---for examples \cite{ZZ2016,GMZZ2015}---under the assumption that the assignment problem of nodes to communities can be solved {\em exactly}.
+However, the latter problem is computationally NP-hard and hence estimates of the community structure and connection probabilities based on easy to compute procedures compromise the minimax rate---see \cite{ZLZ2015}.